-Source/collection of data: Describes where the information comes from and how it is collected.
 For media engagement type 1 and 2: Send the meeting requests indicating the purpose of the meeting and conduct the meetings.
 It can either be the ASD, DD and Director within the Directorate: Media Engagement.
 For media engagement type 3: Develop a Manco memo to inform them about the engagement between Cabinet and either Sanef or PGA and SADC Media Awards.

-Calculation type: Identifies whether the reported performance is cumulative or non-cumulative.
-Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals.
-Quarterly and annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
-Directorate: Media Engagement Who is responsible for collecting the data?
-DD: Media Engagement Who is responsible for checking and verifying the data captured?
-Director: Media Engagement Means of verification (evidence).
-Attendance register Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control.
-Cancellation of the meetings INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator.
+Non-cumulative

+Quarterly and annually

+Directorate: Media Engagement

+DD: Media Engagement

+Director: Media Engagement

+Attendance register

+Cancellation of the meetings

 Director: Media Engagement